Single Path One-Shot Neural Architecture Search with Uniform Sampling: Experiment Results

-Evaluation is on \emph{ResNet-18} and \emph{ResNet-34} \cite{he2016deep}, as common practice in previous quantization works (e.g. \cite{choi2018pact,wu2018mixed,liu2018bi,zhou2016dorefa,zhang2018lq}).
+\paragraph{Application: Mixed-Precision Quantization. } We evaluate our method on \emph{ResNet-18} and \emph{ResNet-34} as common practice in previous quantization works (e.g. \cite{choi2018pact,wu2018mixed,liu2018bi,zhou2016dorefa,zhang2018lq}).
 Following \cite{zhou2016dorefa,choi2018pact,wu2018mixed}, we only search and quantize the \emph{res-blocks}, excluding the first convolutional layer and the last fully-connected layer.
-In the search space, choices of weight and feature bit widths include $\{(1,2), (2,2), (1,4), (2,4), (3,4), (4,4)\}$.
+Choices of weight and feature bit widths include $\{(1,2), (2,2), (1,4), (2,4), (3,4), (4,4)\}$ in the search space.
 As for channel search, we search the number of ``bottleneck channels'' (i.e. the output channels of the first convolutional layer in each residual block) in $\{0.5x, 1.0x, 1.5x\}$, where ``$k$-x'' means $k$ times the number of original channels.
 The size of the search space is $(3\times 6)^N=18^N$, where $N$ is the number of choice blocks ($N=8$ for ResNet-18 and $N=16$ for ResNet-34).
 Note that for each building block we use the same bit widths for the two convolutions.
 We use \emph{PACT} \cite{choi2018pact} as the quantization algorithm.

 Table~\ref{tbl:lowbit_res_compare} reports the results.
 The baselines are denoted as $k$W$k$A ($k=2,3,4$), which means uniform quantization of weights and activations with $k$-bits.
 Then, our search method runs under the constraints of the corresponding BitOps.
 We also compare with a recent mixed-precision quantization search approach \cite{wu2018mixed}.
 Results shows that our method achieves superior accuracy in most cases.
 Also note that all our results for ResNet-18 and ResNet-34 are searched on the \textbf{same} supernet.
 This is very efficient.